land-systems/land-systems.github.io/content/news/25-04-14-mcdermott25/index.md

   - patrick-meyfroidt
 ---

-Unilateral value chain policies have recently emerged as a key strategy of international land use governance.
+Unilateral value chain policies have recently (re-)emerged as a key strategy of international land use governance.
 These policies are part of a broader trend towards trade-based environmental policies, from corporate due diligence to sustainability certification and trade moratoria, that has been critiqued for reinforcing inequities in global trade.

 <!--more-->